vargdieg/BMICalculator/README.md

 <p align = "center">Fig 1.
 Components of the solution </p>

 ### List of components

+- **Route 53**: <br>
+AWS service used to first register a domain and assign it to the web page, and second route the petitions to different resources, in this case to AWS cloudfront

+- **Cloudfront**: <br>
+AWS service used to deliver content throught edge locations, making the delivery of static files faster

+- **AWS Web Application Firewall (WAF)** <br>
+AWS service that protect web applications from exploits.
+In this project it is also used to delimited the access just to certains public IP's

-- **Amazon S3**:
+- **Amazon S3**: <br>

-AWS service use to storage objects and files.
-In this project it is used to host an static web page that the user can load in a web browser.
+AWS service used to storage objects and files.
+In this project it is used to store all the files necessary to render a host.

-- **Api Gateway**:
+- **Api Gateway**: <br>

-AWS service use to expose capabilities, in order to trigger events in AWS.
+AWS service used to expose capabilities, in order to trigger events in AWS.
 In this project it is used to exposed the capabilities of creating users, data.

-- **Lambda functions**:
+- **Lambda functions**: <br>
 AWS compute service used to either manage services in AWS or to make computing process.
 In this project lambda functions are used in order to store - retrieve or to delete data from the databases.

-- **DynamoDB**:
+- **DynamoDB**: <br>
 AWS NoSQL database used to store data.
 In this project this service is used to save users data.

 [1]:Images/WebPagesScreen/BMIChestCalculatorPreview.png